 Law of the spirit >> Law of liberty --

-Freedom in this way is seen as a tool for the goal of love, yet Paul speaks
+Freedom can be seen as a tool that we use to reach the goal of love, yet Paul speaks

-of freedom as a goal in itself.
-Therefore, freedom and love are
+of freedom as also a goal.
+Freedom and love are like members of the trinity,

 and love reinforces our freedom in a spiritual lifecycle that spirals upward

-in ever-greater abilities to serve God and one another, but the moment we
+in ever-greater services toward God and one another, but the moment we

-sacrifice our freedom for an opportunity to walk in the flesh, it stops the
+sacrifice our freedom for the flesh, it stops the

 cycle.